 2-day bike trip to Mussoorie from Delhi under INR 5000

-This of course will not include accommodation unless you want to rest your back in a sub standard place.
-What we recommend is for you to give your body a neat reward by picking on property that will make up for all those hours on the road.
+This, of course, will not include accommodation unless you want to rest your back in a substandard place.
+What we recommend is for you to give your body a neat reward by picking on the property that will make up for all those hours on the road.